isteinbrecher/falcon_table_led/README.md

 - Get the ip adress with `ip addr show` or alternatively use the script `find-pi.sh`.

-# Setup libraries for WS2812B
+# Setup libraries for python
 - Install `python3` virtual environment package
   ```bash
   sudo apt install python3-venv